eugeneware/livelystream/README.md

 // a database to replicate to/from
 var memdb = new MemLively();

-// bind the database to the lively stream, and give a key to watch, and an
-// initial value if the key is not found in the database var ls = new LivelyStream(memdb, 'eugene', {});
+// bind the database to the lively stream var ls = new LivelyStream(memdb);

 // scope will contain the local javascript versions of the data in the database var scope = {};

-// Watch for any changes on scope.target var os = new ObserveStream(scope, 'target');
+// Watch for any changes on scope.target and replicate to the 'eugene' key in
+// the remote database
+var os = new ObserveStream('eugene', scope, 'target');

 // Connect the database to the observestream to do two-way replication ls.pipe(os).pipe(ls);